Enrollment Management | Financial Aid Services

 Outside Scholarships | College of Medicine

 This searchable data base provides detailed information about the many State and Federal Repayment programs, and Loan and Scholarship programs available to allopathic medicine and other health professions students.
 AAMC Loan Repayment Program

 Alpha Omega Alpha Student Essay Award

-This scholarship encourages medical students to address general topics in medicine and enables Alpha Omega Alpha Honor Medical Society to recognize excellent and thoughtful student presentations in a tangible way.
+This scholarship encourages encourages medical students to write creative narratives or scholarly essays relevant to medicine.
 Essay topics may be on any non-technical aspect of medicine.
 Prizes are $2,000 for first, $750 second, $500 third and up to three honorable mention awards of $250 each.
 Authors must be enrolled at medical schools with active Alpha Omega Alpha chapters but do not need to be members of the organization.
 For more information www.alphaomegaalpha.org

 Deadline: January 31st.

 Alpha Omega Alpha Student Research Fellowships

 Alpha Omega Alpha offers fellowships to first, second and third year medical students.
 Fellowships are $5,000 for the student in support of research, plus up to $1000 for travel to present research results at the national meeting, and $500 to the faculty supervisor to meet incurred expenses of the project.
 PhD students, MD/PhD students, and those with PhDs are not eligible.
 Students from any school with an active Alpha Omega Alpha chapter are eligible to apply, but each school may nominate only one candidate.
 Applications should be submitted to the Alpha Omega Alpha chapter councillor.
 For more information For more information www.alphaomegaalpha.org